 - 1. Secretaries must send the judges' cards and official rodeo results to the Association office the next business day.
-Member numbers must be included on the result sheet. - 2.
-Secretaries shall fax or email the judges' cards, infraction sheets, rodeo personnel form and unofficial results of the rodeo/ special event, and the names of those contestants who competed and didn't pay their entry fees immediately following the completion of the rodeo or special event.
+Member numbers must be included on the result sheet. - Secretaries shall fax or email the judges' cards, infraction sheets, rodeo personnel form and unofficial results of the rodeo/ special event, and the names of those contestants who competed and didn't pay their entry fees immediately following the completion of the rodeo or special event.
 Failure to comply will result in a one hundred (\$100) fine to the rodeo secretary.

-D. Drawing Out, Doctor's Release, Vet Release, Visible Injury and Turning Out
+D. Drawing Out, Doctor's Release, Visible Injury, Ladies Barrel Racing Release and Turning Out

-- 1. If contestant is injured at a rodeo in a riding event, they may be held back at same rodeo until later in the goround, with the written consent of both judges and the stock contractor. - 2.
-There will be no drawing out after position or stock is drawn, unless a contestant has a doctor's release. - 3.
-Secretary must be notified at injured contestant's expense before the performance they are scheduled to compete, and before stock is drawn in the timed events, if they are drawing out. - 4.
+- 1. If contestant is injured at a rodeo in a riding event, they may be held back at same rodeo until later in the go-round, with the written consent of both judges and the stock contractor. - 2.
+There will be no drawing out after position or stock is drawn unless a contestant has a doctor's release. - 3.
+Secretary must be notified at injured contestant's expense before the performance they are scheduled to compete, and before stock is drawn in the timed events if they are drawing out. - 4.
 If the original team roping partner (header or heeler) turns out, doctor releases or visible injury releases, it will be the replacement contestant's responsibility to pay team roping entry fees.
-The contestant who turned out, doctor released or visible injury released will be responsible for the CRES fees, associated fees and turn out fine if applicable.
+The contestant who turned out, doctor released, or visible injury released will be responsible for the CRES fees, associated fees and turn out fine if applicable. - a.
+If contestants from two separate entered teams combine due to medical/turn out of their partners, they will compete in the first drawn position of the two teams entered.
+Contestants may have the option to take the second drawn position if one the contestants in the combined team will be put into conflict at another sanctioned event by having to take the first drawn position. - 5.
+No multi-event contestant may turn out in one event and compete in another in the same performance unless he is a non-notified turn-out in one event, in which case he may compete in another.